-Risk bulletins are GI-TOC regular outputs that draw on civil society networks to provide new data and contextualise trends related to organized-crime networks, illicit trade and state responses to them.
+Risk bulletins are regular outputs of our regional observatories, which draw on civil society networks to provide new data and contextualize trends related to organized-crime networks, illicit trade and state responses to them.

 ABOUT THE GLOBAL INITIATIVE

 The Global Initiative Against Transnational Organized Crime is a global network with 500 Network Experts around the world.
 The Global Initiative provides a platform to promote greater debate and innovative approaches as the building blocks to an inclusive global strategy against organized crime.